mpolacek/lists/1001-albums.md

 - [ ] 25.
 Elvis Is Back! - Elvis Presley
 - [ ] 26.
 Miriam Makeba - Miriam Makeba (1960)
 - [ ] 27.
 The Everly Brothers a Date With the Everly Brothers
 - [ ] 28.
-Back at the Chicken Shack- Jimmy Smith
+Back at the Chicken Shack - Jimmy Smith
 - [ ] 29.
 Muddy Waters at Newport 1960
 - [ ] 30.
 Sunday at the Village Vanguard Bill Evans
 - [ ] 31.
 Ray Charles - Modern Sounds in Country and Western Music (1962)
 - [ ] 32.
 Booker T. & the M.G.'S, Green Onions (1962)
 - [ ] 33.
-Jazz Samba- Stan Getz / Charlie Byrd
+Jazz Samba - Stan Getz / Charlie Byrd
 - [ ] 34.
-Night Life- Ray Price
+Night Life - Ray Price
 - [ ] 35.
-With the Beatles- The Beatles
+With the Beatles - The Beatles
 - [ ] 36.
 Bob Dylan, the Freewheelin' Bob Dylan (1963)
 - [ ] 37.
-Phil Spector- A Christmas Gift for You
+Phil Spector - A Christmas Gift for You
 - [ ] 38.
 Sam Cooke - Live at the Harlem Square Club
 - [ ] 39.
 Charles Mingus - The Black Saint and the Sinner Lady
 - [ ] 40.
 James Brown, Live at the Apollo (1963)
 - [ ] 41.
 Stan Getz & Joao Gilberto - Getz/Gilberto
 - [ ] 42.
 A Hard Day's Night (The Beatles, 1964)
 - [ ] 43.
 Olympia '64- Jacques Brel
 - [ ] 44.
-Rock & Soul- Solomon Burke
+Rock & Soul - Solomon Burke
 - [ ] 45.
 Dusty Springfield - A Girl Called Dusty (1964)
 - [ ] 46.
 The Rolling Stones - The Rolling Stones (1964)
 - [ ] 47.
 Buck Owens and His Buckaroos - I've Got a Tiger by the Tail (1964)